kjcamann/kjcamann.github.io/doc/bds/_sources/lists-rationale.rst.txt

 Thus you might hear someone say "this data structure is great because it has :math:`O(1)` insertion performance!" but you'll never hear "this data structure is great because helps our program *make sense*."
 It's so rare to hear something like that, that you might even wonder how data structure choice can affect comprehension.
 After all, `Alexander Stepanov <https://en.wikipedia.org/wiki/Alexander_Stepanov>`_ largely succeeded at designing completely generic interfaces for containers, so you might think any ugly implementation details can hide safely behind those interfaces.

 Consider, for example, a C++ ``std::unordered_map`` vs. a ``std::vector``.
 What is the salient difference between the two?
-If you said something about "big O," this is technically true, but misses the point.
+If you said something about the "big O" of various operations, this is technically true, but misses the point.

-One critical difference is pointer stability or, in C++ parlance, when iterators are invalidated (``std::unordered-map`` almost never invalidates references to contained elements).
+One critical difference is pointer stability or, in C++ parlance, when pointers to contained elements are invalidated (``std::unordered-map`` almost never invalidates a reference to a contained element).
 The complexity of large software systems is primarily about the complexity of relationships between its many parts.
 If you can safely capture a pointer or reference to an object because you know it won't disappear, you can write code that looks like this:

 .. code-block:: c++